itsjesushx/TheSushiRoles/README.md

 - Active Lover dies: "I wanted to get out of this toxic relationship anyways."
 - Passiv Lover suicide: "The love of my life died, thus with a kiss I die."
 - Lawyer client kills Lawyer: "My client killed me.
 Do I still get paid?"
-- Teamkill Jackal/Sidekick: "First they sidekicked me, then they killed me...
-BUT WHY?"
 - Teamkill Impostor: "I guess they confused me for the Spy, is there even one?"
 - Submerged o2-Kill: "Do I really need that mask for breathing?"
 - Warlock self kill: "MAYBE I cursed the person next to me and killed myself.
 Oops."
-- Vulture/Cleaner eats/cleans body: "Is my dead body some kind of art now or... aaand it's gone."
+- Scavenger/Janitor eats/cleans body: "Is my dead body some kind of art now or... aaand it's gone."

 **Else random:**
 - "I'm not sure, but I guess a darker/lighter color killed me."